 Bacterial vaginosis can be especially dangerous for pregnant women, who face increased risk of second-trimester miscarriage or preterm labor.
 After giving birth, women with bacterial vaginosis are at greater risk for postpartum endometritis.

-Important: Pregnant women should always seek conventional treatment for BV, though the recommended lifestyle changes can improve treatment outcome and prevent recurrence.
+Pregnant women should always seek conventional treatment for BV, though the recommended lifestyle changes can improve treatment outcome and prevent recurrence.
 If you have persistent infection or abdominal pain with BV, conventional care is the most appropriate for treating acute infection.
 However, all of the preventative steps in this article still apply and can help prevent recurrence.

-Then What Causes Bacterial vaginosis?
+What Causes Bacterial Vaginosis?

 BV is the result of disruption in the body’s local (vaginal) or broader microbial (usually gut) ecosystem.
 It can be due to local disruptions in the vaginal ecosystem, or more global exposures in the body that in turn affect vaginal ecology.